golems/HuboCan/README.md

 $ ./setup robot <robot_type>
 ```

-Replace <robot_type> with either Hubo2Plus or DrcHubo depending on which version of Hubo you have.
+Replace &lt;robot_type&gt; with either Hubo2Plus or DrcHubo depending on which version of Hubo you have.

 #### Workstation installation